Main Street West Memphis Fundraiser!

-Main Street West Memphis is proud to welcome "Watershed".
-Public art sponsored by the City of West Memphis.
+Main Street West emphis is proud to welcome "Watershed".
+Public art sponsored by the City of We

 “Preserve America Communities demonstrate that they are committed to preserving America’s heritage while ensuring a future filled with opportunities for learning and enjoyment,”

 Preserve America is an Administration initiative that encourages and supports community efforts to preserve and enjoy our priceless cultural and natural heritage.
 Detailed information on all aspects of this initiative can be found at www.preserveamerica.gov.

 We accept cash, checks and all credit cards!

 Call Deborah @870-735-8814 or

 AARP Community Challenge Grant

 Bicycle sculptures and

 Main Street still needs your support!